panchbhai1969/A-Neural-QA-Model-for-DBpedia/NotesMeeting2.md

 - You can find the paper here: [LC-QuAD: A Corpus for Complex Question Answering over Knowledge Graphs](http://lc-quad.sda.tech/)

+- The paper stated that the said dataset was to be later included in QALD8  but the size of the training datset was only 219 questions in QALD8.

 - The main point here being that a carefully curated datset exists and we should take advantage of it.

-- The paper stated that the said dataset was to be later included in QALD8  but the size of the training datset was only 219 questions in QALD8.
+FOr template generation.

 ---

 ### Checking out the previous competitors in QALD dataset:

->> WDAqua-core1: A Question Answering service for RDF Knowledge Bases:
+>> WDAqua-core1: A Question Answering service for RDF Knowledge Bases, brief workflow is given below:

 - Query Expansion phase we first see to which possible concepts the consequent words in the question can refer to.